grbot/16SrRNA-hex-tutorial/README.md

-# 16S analysis tutorial - part of Analysing the Microbiome Workshop 2017
+# 16S rRNA upstream analysis tutorial for the UCT Hex cluster.

 ## The dataset